meerk40t/svgelements/README.md

     Line(start=Point(0,28.284271247462), end=Point(0,56.568542494924))

 Rotate a Partial Path with an implied matrix:
-(Note: The SVG does not allow us to specify a start point for the invalid path)
+(Note: The SVG does not allow us to specify a start point for this invalid path)

     >>> Path("L 40,40") * "Rotate(45)"
     Path(Line(end=Point(0,56.568542494924)))